Prerequisites

 -

-Apply the test pod:
+Apply the test Pod:

 -

-Check the pod logs for the response:
+Check the Pod logs for the response:

-Clean up the test pod:
+Clean up the test Pod:

-Validate locally (optional)
+Optional: Validate locally

-Test that the Service Account Token can authenticate
+Test that the service account token can authenticate

 Test access with the AWS CLI

-Configure a local AWS CLI profile to useauth.sh as the credential process.
-These commands set the virtual addressing style, set the credential process, set the region, and set the endpoint URL in a new profile called cw-test:
+The following commands set the virtual addressing style, the credential process, the region, and the endpoint URL in a new profile called cw-test:

 Use the primary endpoint (

-https://cwobject.com) for local testing because the LOTA endpoint (http://cwlota.com) is only accessible from within CoreWeave clusters.Next steps
+https://cwobject.com) for local testing because the LOTA endpoint (http://cwlota.com) is accessible only from within CoreWeave clusters.Next steps